-Support a Child is Asha Austin’s fundraiser for 2018-19.
+Support a Child is an Asha Austin’s fundraiser.
 Each year, people from around the world come together in a demonstration of great human spirit, to help educate underprivileged children in India.
 Support a Child presents select projects that are run by grassroots non-profits in India.
 These projects, with the support of your donation, strive to bring a positive change in the lives of thousands of children.

 Gramin Shiksha Kendra

 Gramin Shiksha Kendra: Girirajpura School, an alternative education school, in rural Rajasthan, India, with ~100 children, setup with the help of Asha-Austin in 2015.
 Asha-Austin supports the operational expenses of the school by contributing ~20k USD annually, towards teacher salaries, and teaching and learning material.
 Further, Asha-Austin helped construct a classroom in 2016-17.